gcastillo-ucsd/kloudspeaker/Setting-up-development-environment.md

 2. Install project dependencies by running "npm install" and "bower install" in kloudspeaker root.

-3. Set up local web server
+3. Set up local web server if repo is not cloned under web root

 * Create folder where app is published